 Frist Center deputy director leads $1 million NSF project

-Autistic people are alarmingly under-represented in the American workforce; over 80 percent of autistic adults with a college degree are un- or under-employed.
+Autistic people are alarmingly under-represented in the American workforce; around 80 percent of autistic adults are un- or under-employed.
 So, when the National Science Foundation (NSF) announced a program that would forge partnerships between public researchers and private companies, the Frist Center for Autism and Innovation saw an opportunity.

 A team of Frist Center leaders submitted their proposal to the NSF: they would work alongside several companies to complete research that would support the inclusion of autistic adults in the workforce.
 The NSF gave the go-ahead to begin this project in the form of a $1 million Convergence Accelerator Pilot grant.